aclarke211/renamer/to-do/to-do.md

 ## Nice to Have

+- Fix issue with components sometimes loading in wrong order.

 - Checkbox to set custom output directory.

 - Small Icon for multi files container, when hovered show help tool-top to identify how to copy files in from Excel.